LvdT/chowdown/_recipes/barozzi.md

 - 2 g salt

 directions:
-- Melt the butter in a saucepan.
+- Melt the butter in a saucepan
-- Meanwhile, whisk the eggs and sugar together.
+- Meanwhile, whisk the eggs and sugar together
-- Add the butter to the eggs and sugar while mixing.
+- Add the butter to the eggs and sugar while mixing
-- Add the rest of the ingredients.
+- Add the rest of the ingredients
-- If needed, add some (brewed) coffee to correct the texture.
+- If needed, add some (brewed) coffee to correct the texture
-- Bake in the oven at 150 °C for 30 minutes.
+- Bake in the oven at 150 °C static for 30 minutes

 ---